 - Check the wheel trueness - unfortunately, I don't seem to have a lot of luck with Slaters wheels - I get a fairly high proportion of wheels which do not run true.
 There is really no excuse for this in 7mm scale!

 - Check that there is no sideways 'slop' on the wheels in their bearings.
 Unfortunately, on this kit, the fold-up brass results in quite a bit of sideways slop in the W irons are square to the frame.
-To prevent this, you need to push them in a bit, although it isn't really noticeable that they aren't square.
+To prevent this, you need to push them in a bit, although it isn't really noticeable that they aren't square to the floor.
 An alternative might be to fit washers, but then that defeats the purpose on pin-point bearings

 Following constructing the chassis, the next step is normally to fit the solebars, but since they are purely cosmetic on this design of chassis, I assembled to body in order to achieve structural integrity: